chigozieorunta/wp-user-permissions/README.md

 # wp-user-permissions
-A simple WordPress plugin that helps restrict unauthorized users to specific pages.
+A simple WordPress plugin that helps restrict unauthorized users to specific pages...